Carpentry RAMS

 What a carpentry RAMS that passes scrutiny looks like

-"Specific to the site" is doing a lot of work in that list — and it's the one part a downloaded template can't do for you.
+"Specific to the site" is doing a lot of work in that list.
+It's the one part a downloaded template can't do for you.

 Get a carpentry RAMS written for your job